aGuyEatingRamen/VOID/README.md

 # VOID
 A AI-powered workspace where one can take notes, browse the web, schedule meetings and events on their calendars, and have AI help them go through the unpredictable waters of life.
 STILL A HUGE WORK IN PROGRESS!!
+*Sorry if some of the names are a little goofy, it still a work in prgress as once it is changed, I need to change every file path in the code....